jpasqua/WebThingApp/examples/LEDMatrix/README.md

 	* The `wt` subdirectory contains HTML for the pages displayed by the `WebThing` Web UI pages.
 These are low level configuration items such as the hostname to use.
 You may also place a settings.json file here if you want to have settings loaded into the app by default.
 Otherwise the user will need to configure all the `WebThings` settings when the device starts the first time.
 	* The `wta` subdirectory contains HTML for the pages displayed by the `WebUIHelper`.
 These are pages that are common to most apps like a page to configure display settings.

-* The `src/clients` directory contains code that implements client objects for web services, sensors, or other data providers/actuators.
-Of course applications can use existing libraries if they exist.
-This directory is for app-specific clients.

 * The `src/screens` directory contains code for app-specific screens.
 Most apps will use the common screens provided by `WebThingApp`, but they will also typically provide at least one custom screen.